 Ben Lei, senior manager, e-marketing at Genentech said that information needs to be easier for consumers to find.

 “We need to remove the clutter,” Lei said.

-Amy Chafin, specialty therapeutic area marketing manager at Lilly, said her firm is working on finding the right mix through an integration of “sales force, e-detailing, mobile technology and word-of-mouth marketing.”
+Amy Chafin, specialty therapeutic area marketing manager at Lilly said her firm is working on finding the right marketing mix through an integration of “sales force, e-detailing, mobile technology and word-of-mouth marketing.”